Toronto Blue Jays sign manager John Gibbons to contract extension

 This is the second managerial stint for Gibbons in Toronto.

-The 54-year-old from San Antonio, Tex., previously served as full-time manager from October 2004 to June 2008.
+The 54-year-old from San Antonio, Texas, previously served as full-time manager from October 2004 to June 2008.
 Gibbons spent three seasons as a bench coach with the Royals before he was re-hired by the Blue Jays in November 2012.

 The Blue Jays initially struggled after his return.
 Toronto finished last in the East at 74-88 in 2013 and was third in 2014 at 83-79.